serg-shkatula/react-typescript-playground/README.md

 * strictness
 * descriptiveness (dependencies are easily read, undestood, and can be visualised)
 * easy to debug (whenever an error accurs you know exactly the position in the tree)
-* easy to test (plug in at any position in the tree and/or supply fixed values to resolve bypassing the natural flow)
+* easy to test (plug in at any position in the tree and/or supply fixed values bypassing the natural flow)
 * A/B testing (supply multiple methods that can resolve the same entity)

 ## Available Scripts